 Last year, Samsung put its Galaxy S7 Android 7.0 Nougat update into a beta program for select testers in select regions around the world.
 The beta let users try features ahead of the official release.
 It also helped Samsung squash potential issues.

 The official Samsung Galaxy S7 Android Nougat update is out of beta and it’s rolling out to devices around the world.
-And while many users are enjoying the bump up from Marshmallow, others are running into issues with their version of Android 7.0 Nougat.
+And while many users are enjoying the fruits of Samsung’s labors, others are running into issues with their version of Android 7.0 Nougat.

 Samsung’s Android 7.0 Nougat update is far from perfect.
 In fact, the company’s already rolled out a bug fix update to the Galaxy S7 to address some of these early bugs and performance issues.
 Despite its efforts, many people are still experiencing problems.

 While we wait for Samsung (and its partners) to roll out new versions of Android Nougat (it’s still unclear if Samsung will roll out Android 7.1.1 or Android 7.1.2), we want to help you manually fix your Samsung Galaxy Android Nougat problem.

 This guide takes a look at the most common Nougat problems affecting Galaxy S7 and Galaxy S6 Nougat users and offers fixes for those issues.

 The current list includes fixes for bad battery life, broken Wi-Fi and busted Bluetooth and we expect to add more as more people, and more devices, get Android Nougat.